tz33cu/Data-Science-with-R/README.md

 # Data-Science-with-R

-VIsualization
+This repository is to store some of my experiments in DS using R.

+## Visualization
-- [Example 1](Example 1/animated.rmd): animated plot using the R animation package (saveGIF).
+- [Example 1](https://github.com/tz33cu/Data-Science-with-R/blob/master/Visualization/Example%201/Animated.Rmd): animated plot using the R animation package (saveGIF).